blabla1337/skf-flask/skf/markdown/knowledge_base/95-knowledge_base--Input_validation--.md

 or formats your user-input into not malicious data.

 The recommended method for validating user input would be the positive validation method.
-White-list input validation means allowing only input that is explicitly defined as valid, as opposed to black-list input validation, which filters out known bad input.
+Whitelist input validation means allowing only input that is explicitly defined as valid, as opposed to black-list input validation, which filters out known bad input.

-You must also keep track of the users movements by adding an audit trail as well as an counter for tracking the number of his violations(submitting bad input) in your input validation class.
+You must also keep track of the users movements by adding an audit trail as well as a counter for tracking the number of his violations(submitting bad input) in your input validation class.
 You should enforce a lockout whenever a unreasonable number of violations are detected by your application in order to protect it from attackers.